·

 Being creative in your journal is a kind of therapy because you finally have time for yourself and by yourself.

-Working on creative pages are you taking a well-deserved break from the world and just doing something you enjoy for yourself.
+Working on creative pages, you are taking a well-deserved break from the world and just doing something you enjoy for yourself.
 It’s not selfish; it’s precisely the type of self-care we all need.

 I’m sure this would give you enough to think about it and get you started with your Bullet Journal.